Think-and-Dev/gitbook-docs-test/docs/rationale/process-actions.md

 By adding the CommissionSplitter contract and set it as the destination of Money on Chain commissions (just as a normal commission destination address), the splitting process can be made.

-The CommissionSplitter contract will accummulate commissions until the `split()` function is called.
+The CommissionSplitter contract will accumulate commissions until the `split()` function is called.
 At that moment a part of the commissions will be added to Money on Chain reserves using the Collateral Injection functionality and the other part will be sent to a final destination address.

 ## Collateral injection

 Collateral injection is the operation of adding reserveTokens to the system's reserves without minting RiskPro.
-This come in handy when reserves are runnning low and there is a need of Stable token minting.
+This come in handy when reserves are running low and there is a need of Stable token minting.

 This injection is made by sending funds directly to the main MoC Contract, this will result in executing the fallback function which will update the internal values according to the sent value.